Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Methods

 \subsection{Aperture Corrections}

-The FLAMES velocity dispersions are measured through a finite fibre aperture (1.2\arcsec) and therefore may differ from the true GC velocity dispersions due to incomplete sampling of the GC light.
+The FLAMES velocity dispersions are measured through a finite fibre aperture (1.2\arcsec = 52 pc) and therefore may differ from the true GC velocity dispersions due to incomplete sampling of the GC light.
 This can occur because light from the outer regions of the cluster may fall outside the fibre, or light from the central regions of the GC is missed due to uncertainties in fibre centering due to either mechanical or astrometrical uncertainties.
 These effects were explored in detail in \cite{Beasley2025} where the dual impacts of light falling outside the aperture and imperfect centring on velocity dispersion as a function of seeing, GC size, and distance were simulated.

+Briefly, we modelled aperture effects by constructing artificial GCs using modified King profiles \citep{Elson1999}, and then creating velocity dispersion profiles from these models using the Jeans' equation assuming spherical symmetry.
+After convolution with a range of seeing values, we then compared the fibre-integrated velocity dispersions with the original input values.
+To explore the effect of imperfect fibre centring, we ran Monte Carlo simulations shifting the artificial GCs within the aperture by $\pm0.1$\arcsec\,and again compared the resulting velocity dispersions with their true values.

-For the sizes of M\,104 GCs ($\sim$3.5 pc; \citealt{Spitler2006, Harris2010}), seeing conditions of our observations ($\sim$1\arcsec) and at the distance of M\,104 (D$\sim$10 Mpc; \citealt{McQuinn2016}) we find that our observations typically underestimate the true GC dispersions by $\sim 0.4$\%.
+For the sizes of M104 GCs ($\sim$3.5 pc; \citealt{Spitler2006, Harris2010}), seeing conditions of our observations (ranging from 0.4 to 1\arcsec) and at the distance of M104 (D$\sim$10 Mpc; \citealt{McQuinn2016}) we find that our observations typically underestimate the true GC dispersions by $\sim 0.4$\%.
 This effect is dominated by centring uncertainties of the FLAMES fibres.
 The exception to this is SUCD1, which is sufficiently large to lose some low dispersion light from its outer regions and, in this case our measured dispersion overestimates the true value by $\sim 0.4\%$.
 While these are small effects, they do have a minor impact on distances measured by the GCVD method.
 Therefore, where sizes are available we calculate and apply aperture corrections on a cluster by cluster basis.
 Where no size information is available, we apply a correction based on the average GC size.
+We also tested if the seeing has a measurable impact on the derived dispersions.
+For this, we analysed the spectra from individual exposures for particularly bright objects (e.g. SUCD1), but the measured dispersions agree within their uncertainties.

 We give the full sample of velocity dispersion measurements in Appendix \ref{ap:ap}.
 The values range between 4 and 30 km s$^{-1}$ with mean uncertainties of $\sim$2.5 km s$^{-1}$.
 For SUCD1, we measured an aperture-corrected dispersion of $\sigma=26.6 \pm 0.3$ km s$^{-1}$, in agreement with the measurement by \cite{Hau2009} of $\sigma = 25.0 \pm 5.6$ km s$^{-1}$ based on a lower resolution Keck/DEIMOS spectrum.